12 Things to Do in Brussels in March

 Van Buuren Gardens| ©JJRA

-This museum is actually a typical Art Deco style house.
-It is famous for having been built for wealthy businessman David Van Buuren, who took it upon himself to fill his house with the finest works of art, bizarre furniture, carpet and stained glass.
+This museum is actually a typical Art Deco-style house.
+It is famous for having been built for the wealthy businessman David Van Buuren, who filled his home with the finest works of art, unusual furniture, carpets, and stained-glass windows.

-In addition, the Van Buuren Museum is renowned for the immense garden that covers almost two hectares, divided into three very different parts.
+Additionally, the Van Buuren Museum is renowned for its immense garden, which covers nearly two hectares and is divided into three very distinct sections.

-The first is the Picturesque Garden, which represents the geometric ideas of Art Deco.
-The second is the Labyrinth, whose main attraction are the seven sculptures of the Belgian sculptor André Willequet, from 1968.
-The third**, the Garden of Hearts**, is the part of the park that adds a touch of romanticism.
+The first is the Picturesque Garden, which embodies the geometric ideals of Art Deco.
+The second is the Labyrinth, whose main attraction is the seven sculptures by Belgian sculptor André Willequet, dating from 1968.
+The third,the Garden of Hearts, is the section of the park that adds a touch of romance.

 • Where: 41 Avenue Léo Errera, 1180 Brussels.

-• Opening: all year round, but March is a special time to spend your time outdoors and stroll through dreamy gardens.
+• Open: year-round, but March is a special time to spend time outdoors and explore dreamlike gardens.

 Spring in Brussels| ©airbus777